Sociology (SOC)

 Credits 3

 This course explores the transformative role of artificial intelligence (AI) in healthcare, focusing on cultivating curiosity and adaptability toward emerging technologies.
 It examines the ethical, social, and practical implications of AI in patient care, administrative processes, and medical research.
-Through case studies, interactive discussions, and practical activities, students will engage with AI concepts, critically evaluate its applications, explore the potential benefits and limitations, and prepare for a future shaped by technological innovation in healthcare.
+Through case studies, interactive discussions, and practical activities, students will engage with AI concepts, critically evaluate their applications, explore the potential benefits and limitations, and prepare for a future shaped by technological innovation in healthcare.

 SOC/HUM 400: Diversity, Equity, Inclusion, and Belonging